 Today we’re tackling wedding etiquette regarding whether you need to put a return address on save the dates.
 Ann writes…

 Emmaline, I’m ordering my save the dates and I have a question.
 Do you need the return address on save the dates?
 My save the dates are cards (not postcards) and they’ll be mailed inside envelopes.
 If I am supposed to put the return address on them, does the return address go on the back flap?
 Or the front?
-Also, should it be hand-written or should I use an address stamp?
+Also, should it be hand-addressed or should I use an address stamp?
 Help!

 Do You Need Return Address on Save the Dates?